kimeshan/food-calculator/README.md

 ## Husky Pre-commit Hook

 This repo uses Husky to ensure code that is not passing our linting requirement is not committed.
-The pre-commit hook will essentially run `yarn run lint` on your staged files and also `yarn test` to make sure no broken tests are committed.
-It will not allow you to commit if there are linting errors or tests are not passing.
+The pre-commit hook will essentially run `yarn run lint` on your staged files.
+It will not allow you to commit if there are linting errors.

 You can view the pre-commit hook in the file `.husky/pre-commit.`